If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 Inheritance Tax Exemptions

-If your spouse or common-law partner is inheriting your estate, many estate taxes will likely be deferred.
-However, for this to happen, you must be a Canadian resident and the estate must be transferred to your spouse or common-law partner within 36 months of your passing.
+If your spouse or common-law partner is inheriting your estate, many estate taxes will likely be deferred; then the principal residence exemption would be useful here.
+The principal residence exemption can also play a crucial role in avoiding capital gains taxes on a deceased individual's primary residence.
+However, for the principal residence exemption to happen, you must be a Canadian resident.
+In addition, for the principal residence exemption to happen, the estate must be transferred to your spouse or common-law partner within 36 months of your passing.

 What are Probate Fees?